sparkflows/sparkflows-docs/docs/tutorials/04-dashboard.rst

 Name the Dashboard
 ==================

 Give a name to your Dashboard.
+You can all add a description for the New Dashboard.

 Drag and drop selected Nodes from the workflows into the Dashboard canvas
 ===================================

+On the LHS of the Dashboard Designer, the list of workflows would show up.
+With each Workflow, the Nodes inside the Workflow would be displayed.

+Nodes inside the workflow can be dragged and dropped onto the Dashboard to make them part of the Dashboard.

 Save the Dashboard